Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 #### Patterns, policies and interdependence
 The USA has always had a strong influence on the global migratory system, attracting large numbers of immigrants.
 Despite the threats of recent politicians its immigration policies are fairly liberal.

 Currently, there are 90.8 million migrants in the USA.
-5% come from India and China, many are "persons of extraordinary ability" and are high-skill Silicon Valley wokers.
+5% come from India and China, many are "persons of extraordinary ability" and are high-skill (Silicon Valley) wokers or have student visas from wealthy Asian families looking to be educated.
+Mexico though is by far the greatest contributor to the US migrant population with an over 28% share.

-Today, there are several key policies:
+Today, there are several key policies.
+However the **Immigation and Nationality Acts attempts to keep this number capped at 675,000 annually**.
 - Green Card: open-door policy that allocates 50,000 visas anually at random to anyone that applies.
 It is a lottery system that promotes diversity.
 This gives a permanent residency card
-- Family reunification: /
+- Family reunification: 226,000 people can be sponsored annually by lawful citizens to become permanent citizens.
+This is at risk with Trump-era policies and is viewed as the major source of challenges, so has a significant backlog.
+	- Histroically amnesty has been

 #### Opportunities